Alibaba-MIIL/Solving_ImageNet/README.md

 ## Acknowledgements

-The training code is based on the [timm repository](https://github.com/rwightman/pytorch-image-models).
+The training code is based on the excellent [timm repository](https://github.com/rwightman/pytorch-image-models).
 Check it out and give it a star while you are at it.